lightning/bolts/09-features.md

 the [BOLT 11](11-payment-encoding.md) invoice should override those set in the `node_announcement`.
 This keeps things consistent with the unknown features behavior as specified in [BOLT 7](07-routing-gossip.md#the-node_announcement-message).

+Note that feature which only concern connections shouldn't be part of node context.
+A sender should be able to route through a node advertising unknown init feature flags.
+Previously, `option_data_loss_protect` was wrongly in both categories.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png "License CC-BY")
 <br>